-Class discussion and engagement is an integral part of the learning experience in this course.
-It is expected that every student will be prepared for class and be a willing participant in discussions.

-Participation efforts will be evaluated each class, taking into consideration both quantity and quality.
-Participation encompasses discussion, engagement, and student conduct during class.
-Voluntary class participation is expected; however, students may also be called upon to discuss course material.
+Class discussion and engagement are integral parts of the learning experience in this course.
+It is expected that students will be prepared for each class and be a willing participant in discussions.
+Voluntary class participation is expected; however, students who do not volunteer answers may be called upon to answer questions related to assigned material.

-Participation marks can make a difference in achieving your goal for your final course grade and must be earned.
+Participation marks can make a difference in achieving a student's goal for their final course grade and must be earned.
 They are not negotiable.
-Poor preparation for class, disruptive behaviour, or frequent lateness or absences, will have a negative impact on your participation mark.
+Poor preparation for class, disruptive behaviour, or frequent lateness or absences, will have a negative impact on the assessment of a student's participation grade.